 It shall be the responsibility of the appropriate Academic Dean to designate what is “core” in individual degree programs, including the AGS and other specified Associate Degrees.
 These core courses/requirements are published in the College Catalog and on program degree plans and will be updated on a yearly basis.

 It shall be the responsibility of the Program Coordinators and Academic Deans to identify and approve all Degree audits and to verify the acceptance of “D” credits in non-core and elective slots as appropriate.

 “W” - Withdrawn

-A grade of “W” indicates that a student has withdrawn from the course by the withdraw deadline posted on the Academic Calendar.
-The grade of “W” will be posted to the student’s permanent record but will not be included in the calculation of the semester or cumulative grade point averages.
+A grade of “W” indicates the resignation or cancellation of the student from the College or the dropping of a course prior to or by the deadline printed in the Schedule of Classes.
+The course and grade of “W” will be posted to the student’s permanent record but will not be included in the calculation of the semester or cumulative averages.
 Students are cautioned that withdrawal from courses may impact their financial aid and eligibility for other services (e.g., insurance coverage).

 “I” - Incomplete